GorstakZadar/Gorstak/Guide to Star Trek Online.md

 Under HUD options, select maintain auto attack.
 Then turn off autofire on all your ship weps if you enabled it.

-Assimilated module + Kinetic cutting beam will give set bonus which will help with your weapon drain.
+Assimilated module + Kinetic cutting beam will give set bonus which will help with your weapon energy drain.

 # Space Keybinds
 Copy the following in notepad and save as `Space.txt`.
 Then while you are in space in STO, type `/unbind_all` and then `/bind_load_file D:\Space.txt` (or the path where you saved the file).